-Strathfield Council is a member of the Cooks River Alliance, an eight council partnership focused on addressing river issues.
+Strathfield Council is a member of the Cooks River Alliance, a four council partnership focused on addressing river issues.
 The Alliance was formed in May 2011.

 The Alliance evolved from the Cooks River Foreshore Working Group (1998-2011) and the Cooks River Sustainability Initiative (2007-2011).

 Significant parks and open space in Strathfield Local Government Area is located along the Cooks River such as Dean Reserve, Elliott Reserve, Begnell Field, Bark Huts Reserve, Freshwater Park, Chain of Ponds Reserve, Southend Tennis Centre, Maria Reserve and Ford Park.

 The Bay to Bay Cycle and Walkway is a 23 kilometre track running from Settlers Park in Ryde to Botany Bay.
 Much of the track runs aside the historic Cooks River.
 Click here for further information.